5monkeys/django-traits/README.md

 ```

 The above example will generate tests that exercises the in-Python predicate on instances of `Person`,
 as well as tests that tries to filter using the ORM predicate.
+That means that if the implementations
+were to drift apart, for instance if the limit was increased to `2000` in `check_instance()` but not
+in `as_q()`, the tests would fail.